QuantitativeImagingLaboratory/assignment-1-goutamvenkatesh/report.md

     To make the method accept float values for resizing, i.e., for shrinking or zooming by a factor of 1.3, I had to change the type of       the new rows and columns to a float data type, however populating the output array had to be done with an integer data type since the float type returned errors.
 This is why in line # 31, we have declared the two attributes, rows and columns as the integer data       type.

+1b - Bilinear Interpolation -

+    Here, we apply the nearest neighbor technique and map the output image pixels to the appropriate input image's pixels.
+Using these         pixels that are mapped, we perform bilinear interpolation using four points and find out the intensity, or the pixel value at the         unknown point - (i,j).
+This value is then assigned to the output image's pixel value at (i,j).

+2. Interpolation -

+2a - Linear Interpolation -

+    The basic formula for linear interpolation was applied to return a point intensity using two known values.

+2b - Bilinear Interpolation -

+    Here, using four known points, we calculate one intensity of an unknown point.
+For this, we use linear interpolation on two known       points, get the intensity value of the unkown point that resides between these two known points.
+The same is repeated for the two       other known points.
+Using the resulting values of the points that we just computed, we apply linear interpolation on these two           points again to get the intensity of the unknown point.
+    Change in intensity between two known points, and the un